iCliniq logo

 There is no cure for this condition, but treatment can reduce the symptoms.
 The treatment options include:

 • Medicines - Anticholinergics, tranquilizers, and botulinum toxin are used.
 But, it results in a lot of side effects and is not prescribed commonly.
-Nowadays, Mosapride is being used in the treatment, which is a safer and economical option.
+Nowadays, Mosapride is being used in the treatment, which is a safer and more economical option.

-• Surgery - If the symptoms are not relieved with the help of medicines or botox, then surgery is done.
+• Surgery - If the symptoms are not relieved with the help of medicines or Botox, then surgery is done.
 During surgery, the muscles responsible for closing the eyelid (protractor myectomy) are removed.

-• Sensory trick - A new device is used to apply pressure to the temple region, which helps patients open their eyes.
+• Sensory Trick - A new device is used to apply pressure to the temple region, which helps patients open their eyes.

 What Are the Home Remedies for Blepharospasm?